 Nina Smith is the Continuous School Improvement Director (formerly titled Planning and Evaluation) at Santa Fe Indian School.

-In addition to graduating from Georgetown University with a degree in Psychology, Nina has an MAT in Special Education from Western New Mexico University and will graduate with an MA in Educational Leadership from the University of New Mexico in May 2019.
-She holds both a Level III-A Pre K-12 Special Education New Mexico Teaching License and a Provisional 3B Pre K-12 New Mexico Administrative License.
+In addition to graduating from Georgetown University with a degree in Psychology, Nina has a MAT in Special Education from Western New Mexico University and a MA in Educational Leadership from the University of New Mexico.
+She holds both a Level 3A Pre K-12 Special Education New Mexico Teaching License and a Level 3B Pre K-12 New Mexico Administrative License.